 Follow-Up ESL Activities:

 Have the class do something extra with the words that were used in the 20 questions game.
 For example, have them write some sentences with the words.
-Perhaps do a follow-up activity like the Board Race Game using the vocabulary in discussion.
+Perhaps try a follow-up activity like the fun Battleships ESL Game or the Board Race ESL Game using the vocabulary in discussion.